Skip to main content

 The Moon in My Bedroom

 Can you see the moon anytime in the day?
 No, the moon appears only after sunset.
 You are wrong.
 They appear all the time.
 We can see it only when it is dark.
-However, leave the fact aside as you can see the moon day and night that too in a bedroom.
+However, leave that aside; as you can see, the moon is visible both day and night, even in a bedroom.
 I have moons in my bedroom.
 My 3-year-old son discovered this.
 He is an astronomer, lol.
 There are four round-shaped ceiling lights in my bedroom, the four moons for my son.
 Yes, his bedroom is his planet.
 Kids are imaginative.
 Let them create the world in their imagination.
 Photo by Eileen lamb from Pexels

 The Heavenly Honeymoon

 After the wedding, Om went to Ladakh on his posting.
 Pinki remained in the village.
-Seldom, he visited home to be with his family.
+He seldom visited home to be with his family.
 They have two kids.
 After retirement, he decides to spend the rest of his life with his family.
 The kids are now adults.
 The daughter got married.
-The son got married and went for a honeymoon with his wife, Radha.
+The son got married and went on a honeymoon with his wife, Radha.
 Pinky is still hesitant to Om.
 She wanted to go on a honeymoon; she expressed this to her daughter-in-law.
 Radha booked the tickets.
-The next morning, they did not wake up, embarked on their heavenly honeymoon.
+The next morning, they did not wake up; instead, they embarked on their heavenly honeymoon.
 Photo by cottonbro from Pexels